-- The DC positive and negative cables connected to the inverter from the battery bank should be tied together with wire ties/straps or electrical tape approximately every 6 inches (15.3 cm).
+The DC positive and negative cables connected to the inverter from the battery bank should be tied together with wire ties/straps or electrical tape approximately every 6 inches (15.3 cm).
 This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces the wear of the inverter's filter capacitors.
-Keeping the battery cables close together also reduces the chance of radio frequency interference. - Crimped and sealed copper ring terminal lugs with a 5/16" hole should be used to connect the DC wires to the inverter's DC terminals. - The battery bank voltage MUST match the DC voltage required by the inverter (i.e., 24-volt battery bank for a 24-volt inverter) or the inverter may be damaged. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized.
+Keeping the battery cables close together also reduces the chance of radio frequency interference.

+Crimped and sealed copper ring terminal lugs with a 5/16" hole should be used to connect the DC wires to the inverter's DC terminals.

+The battery bank voltage MUST match the DC voltage required by the inverter (i.e., 12-volt battery bank for a 12-volt inverter) or the inverter may be damaged.

+To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized.
 The exceptions are the DC fuse and disconnect or the DC circuit breaker-required at the battery to protect the DC wiring-in the positive line, and a DC shunt-to allow battery charge state monitoring-in the negative line.
-Any other additional connection will contribute to additional voltage drops, and these extra connection points may loosen during use. - All wiring to the battery terminals should be checked periodically (once a month) for proper tightness.
+Any other additional connection will contribute to additional voltage drops, and these extra connection points may loosen during use.
+All wiring to the battery terminals should be checked periodically (once a month) for proper tightness.
 The torque requirement for the DC terminals is between 10 to 12 ft lbf (13.6 to 16.3 N-m).
-If you don't have a torque wrench, ensure all DC terminals are tight and cannot move. - Be aware that overtightening or misthreading the nuts on the DC terminals can cause the bolts to strip and snap/break off. - Make sure cables have a smooth bend radius and do not become kinked.
-Follow existing wire runs where possible. - A brief spark or arc may occur when connecting the battery cables to the inverter DC terminals; this is normal and due to the inverter's internal capacitors being charged. - Before routing the wiring, color code the DC cables/wires with colored tape or heat shrink tubing: RED for positive (+); WHITE for negative (-); and GREEN (or bare copper) for DC ground, to avoid polarity problems. - Do not attempt to use the chassis in place of the battery negative connection for grounding.
-The inverter requires a reliable return path directly to the battery.
+If you don't have a torque wrench, ensure all DC terminals are tight and cannot move.

+A brief spark or arc may occur when connecting the battery cables to the inverter DC terminals; this is normal and due to the inverter's internal capacitors being charged.